andreabusi/MagnumPi/README.md

 **Note**: If you need to access to web application from outside the deployment machine, you'll need to change *localhost* with the IP of the target machine.

+## ToDo

+Here is a list of the planning activities.
+Some are quite simple, other could be a little bit tricky to implement.

+- [] GPIO section: set to low or high a specific pin
+- [] GPIO section: read a value from a specific pin
+- [] GPIO section: support for GPIO buttons
+- [] Add the capability to stop a background task (running or queued)
+- [] Display the current status of a running job directly in the task table

 ## References